 Baked cheese tortellini is about as comforting as pasta can get.
 The cheese-stuffed pasta pillows at Johnny Carino's – loved across the country for its warming pasta dishes and exceptional cocktails – are mixed with a creamy cheese sauce before being baked with mozzarella and Parmesan on top.
 If you love cheese and you love pasta, this is quite possibly the best dish ever.

-An incredibly simple yet delicious dish from The Bar-B-Q Shop, BBQ spaghetti combines the best of Italian cuisine with Memphis' signature barbecue style.
+An incredibly simple yet delicious dish from The Bar-B-Q Shop, barbecue spaghetti combines the best of Italian cuisine with Memphis' signature barbecue style.
 The dish pairs pasta with chopped onions and green bell peppers, and comes topped with barbecued pulled pork, drenched in the restaurant's signature Dancing Pigs Bar-B-Que Sauce.

 The ravioli at Bludorn may be a little out of the ordinary, but it's loved by customers.
 Perfectly formed ravioli are stuffed with the softest short rib, then served with an unusual (yet delicious) combination of blue cheese, figs, and red onion.
 We guarantee you'll want to lick your plate clean.